 - 1 1/2 tablespoons rubbing alcohol

 Washing windows and mirrors is probably the least favorite cleaning tasks.
-Clean windows like a pro in 10 steps.
+Clean windows like a pro with 10 cleaning hacks.

 Clean the Toilet Daily

-If you swish your toilet every day with your cleaning hacks brush, you'll keep it relatively clean without a ton of hard labor.
+If you swish your toilet every day with your cleaning hacks brush, you’ll keep it relatively clean without a ton of hard labor.
 Use the water already in the toilet to swish the entire toilet bowl.
 Your bathroom probably gets dirtiest the fastest and is the hardest to clean.
-You probably don't clean the toilet every day but there are several things you need to clean more often.
-Find out what they are.
+You probably don’t clean the toilet every day but there are several things you need to clean more often.
+Find out the cleaning hacks.